-In order to detect and, if possible, resolve such inconsistencies, tools for scrubbing and OSD cleanup exist.
+In order to fix inconsistencies and to restore lost replicas of files, tools for scrubbing and OSD cleanup exist.
 To check the consistency of file sizes and checksums, the following command can be executed:

 '''

-$> xtfs_scrub -dir pbrpc://my-dir-host.com:32638 myVolume
+$> xtfs_scrub -dir pbrpc://my-dir-host.com:32638 -repair myVolume

 '''

+This will scrub each file in the volume myVolume and attempt to correct any error if necessary.
+Scrubbing a file takes the following steps:

-This will scrub each file in the volume myVolume, i.e. check file size consistency and set the correct file size on the MRC, if necessary, and check whether an invalid checksum in the OSD indicates a corrupted file content.
+- ensure that the file size stored with the metadata reflects the actual file size on the OSD(s), - check whether an invalid checksum in the OSD indicates a corrupted file content, - check if one or more read-only replicated replicas are on an OSD marked as "removed" (this can be done with the xtfs_chstatus tool) and restore the desired numbers of replicas by adding new replicas, if necessary

 The -dir argument specifies the directory service that will be used to resolve service UUIDs.
+The -repair argument ensures that errors are corrected; without this argument, they are only detected.
 Please see man xtfs_scrub for further details.

-A second tool scans an OSD for orphaned objects, which can be used as follows:
+A second tool scans an OSD for orphaned objects.
+It can be used as follows: